toddheasley/tanktop/TankUtility/README.md

 ```

-<small>Authorize with the email address `tankutility@example.com` and any non-empty password to access a bundled example account, useful for testing or just being a tourist.
-The example account behaves just like a real Tank Utility account but makes no networking requests to the Tank Utility API.</small>
+> Authorize with the email address `tankutility@example.com` and any non-empty password to access a bundled example account, useful for testing or just being a tourist.
+Example account behaves like a real Tank Utility account but makes no networking requests to the Tank Utility API.

 Retrieve all devices for authorized account: